 What Does a High Beam Quality Imply?

 A higher-quality beam allows greater separation between the optics and the cut surface.
 This reduces deposition on the lens and obstruction of the beam.
-It also allows smaller diameter beams to be produced.
-This reduces the overall cost of the optics.
+It also allows a smaller beam diameter at the focal point, potentially reducing the need for large-aperture optics.
 A higher-quality beam can be better focused to a point.
 It increases the energy density per unit area at the cut.
 This results in a smaller heat-affected zone (HAZ) and lower kerf in the cut.
-A greater distance to the cut also allows the use of diode-pumped lasers, as the pump beam requires optics before entering the laser crystal.
+A higher-quality beam can be achieved with diode-pumped lasers, which often feature stable beam parameters and can be positioned farther from the workpiece.

 What Does a Low Beam Quality Imply?